Daniel1999Akama/moringa_phase4_project/README.md

 # Nextsteps
 1. In our future work, we plan to explore advanced techniques such as incorporating attention mechanisms, using ensemble methods to further enhance the model's performance by incorporating domain-specific and fine-tuning the model on industry-specific datasets could improve its accuracy and adaptability.
 2. By considering these evaluation metrics, addressing limitations, and planning for future improvements, we aim to develop a robust NLP sentiment analysis solution that effectively captures sentiment in text data.
+3. Looking for a better dataset

+# Limitaion

 # Installations
 To install and run this project, follow these steps: